ashrafwkhalil/MLP/README.md

 ## Results
 If you open and run the Post request demo notebook, you will see the results of making 20 concurrent requests to the service.
 The example image is of a cat, and you will see that while both models correctly classify the image, the 50 layer resnet does so with significantly greater confidence.
+## Files
+There are 2 notebooks available, 'ResNet Implementations' shows the processing of the data, the building of the models, and the training of the models.
+'Post Request Demo' demonstrates post requests being sent to the deployed models.